 You can track all the relevant metrics related to a certain part of your product and users’ experience.
 This will help you have a complete overview of all the different features in your app and how each of them individually contributes to the experience of your users.
 For instance, you can analyze users’ engagement, active users, users’ frustration, issues, bugs, and beyond.

-You can also start with the widget library to create key metrics with just a few clicks
+You can also start with the report library to create key metrics with just a few clicks